FAQs

 - Network Uplink: 1 Gbps

-- Minimum Stake: 2 million IOTAs (can be achieved through delegation)
+- Minimum Stake: 2 million IOTAs (can be delegated to your validator by someone else)

 - RAM: 64 GB